philippzhuravlev/event-aggregator/README.md

 ### Missing:
 The dorms below have no dedicated bars, but still have parties over the summer.
 - William Demant Dorm, 2 km
-- Villum Kann Rasmussen Dorm, 14 km
+- Villum Kann Rasmussen Dorm, 1 km
-- G.A.
-Hagemanns Dorm, 15 km